 Make: Get crafty with a good DIY, or repurpose an item.
 Visit Scrap PDX for inspiration!

-Buy: If all else fails and you need to buy it, here are some ideas how to use your dollars to make better, sustainable choices for the environment:
+Buy: If all else fails and you need to buy it, here are some ideas on how to use your dollars to make better, sustainable choices for the environment:

 1. Back Packs